 - Promote:Uncheck this option on your My Account Settings page to allow search engines to index your journal.

 Contact information on your profile

 - Limit: Check this option, found on the Privacy tab of the My Account Settings page.
-This prevents LiveJournal's Search tool, powered by Yandex, from cataloging comments made to your journal entries.
+This prevents LiveJournal's Search tool from cataloging comments made to your journal entries.

 - Promote:Uncheck this option to allow LiveJournal Search to index comments made to your journal.